CSS

 dominant-baseline

-The dominant-baseline CSS property sets the specific baseline used to align an elements's text and inline-level contents.
+The dominant-baseline CSS property specifies the specific baseline used to align the box's text and inline-level contents.

 Font shorthand